SilasMarvin/wasmind/actors/delegation_network/crates/check_health/README.md

 ## How It Works

-When activated in a Hive system, this actor:
+When activated in a Wasmind system, this actor:

 1. **Monitors agent conversations** by capturing all requests and responses from the assigned scope
 2. **Maintains conversation transcripts** for comprehensive health analysis